robert-westenberger/knowledgebase/frontend-masters-notes/typescript-fundamentals-v3.md

 ]
 ```
 Above will be typed as an array of objects, where the make and model keys are required and are strings, and the year is required and is a number.

+### Tuples
+A multi-element, ordered data structure, where position of each item has some special meaning or convention.